-Open to Grades: 11 & 12
+Open to Grades: 11 - 12

-(Limit of 15 students)

 Length of Course: Full Year

 Graduation Requirement:

 English Elective or

 Occupational Credit

 Cost: You will need to

 provide your own

 transportation to school

 events and local businesses,

 and you must have an ASB

 card.

 Prerequisites: Mr. Zylstra's permission.
 Strong writing skills are very important.
 Also, you are required to attend the spring yearbook meeting and complete the summer yearbook project.
 Goals/Skills Developed: